dotnet/docs-maui/docs/user-interface/controls/contentview.md

 }
 ```

-For more information about `BindableProperty` objects, see [Bindable properties](~/fundamentals/bindable-properties.md).
+For more information about <xref:Microsoft.Maui.Controls.BindableProperty> objects, see [Bindable properties](~/fundamentals/bindable-properties.md).

 ### Define the UI